 URGENT MESSAGE TO ALL MEMBERS.

-We appreciate that this will have come as a shock to those sending to this address.
 We are liaising with BFPO to confirm any other address which will still receive parcels after this date but for now if you have an adoptee that is based elsewhere then you are not affected at present.
-We will be making a big push to encourage troops in other bases to register with us.
-Until then ALL new registrations from civilian members will be suspended and no new applications for those who wish to adopt another soldier will be processed.
-We have decided to bring forward plans to allow troops on other bases around the world to register now, although they will not be covered by free postage.
-Once troops from other bases start to register we will reopen civilian registrations but any member who wishes to continue adopting will need to understand that they will need to bear the cost of postage as well as the contents of the parcel.
-Please keep watch for further updates as we get them.
-Thank you for your cooperation.
+We are making a big push to encourage troops in other bases to register with us.
+We have decided to bring forward plans to allow troops on other bases around the world to register now, although they may not be covered by free postage.

 The Admin Team – AaBS